Paleo-Hebrew alphabet: Origins

 The earliest known inscription in the Paleo-Hebrew script is the Zayit Stone discovered on a wall at Tel Zayit, in the Beth Guvrin Valley in the lowlands of ancient Judea in 2005, about 50 km southwest of Jerusalem.
 The 22 letters were carved on one side of the 38 lb stone, which resembles a bowl on the other.
 The find is attributed to the mid-10th century BCE.
-The so-called Ophel inscription is of a similar age, but difficult to interpret, and may be classified as either Proto-Canaanite or as Paleo-Hebrew.
-The Gezer calendar is of uncertain date, but may also still date to the 10th century BCE.
+The so-called Ophel inscription is of a similar age, but difficult to interpret.
+The Gezer calendar is commonly dated to the 10th century BCE.

 The script on the Zayit Stone and Gezer Calendar are an earlier form than the classical Paleo-Hebrew of the 8th century and later; this early script is almost identical to the early Phoenician script on the 9th-century Ahiram sarcophagus inscription.
 By the 8th century, a number of regional characteristics begin to separate the script into a number of national alphabets, including the Israelite (Israel and Judah), Moabite (Moab and Ammon), Edomite, Phoenician and Old Aramaic scripts.

 Linguistic features of the Moabite language (rather than generic Northwest Semitic) are visible in the Mesha Stele inscription, commissioned around 840 BCE by King Mesha of Moab.
 Similarly, the Tel Dan Stele, dated approximately 810 BCE, is written in Old Aramaic, dating from a period when Dan had already fallen into the orbit of Damascus.